 Helping people adjust to visible disfigurement

-Led by Professor Nichola Rumsey, UWE Bristol’s Centre for Appearance Research (CAR) is a unique, multidisciplinary research centre that strives to make a real difference to the lives of hundreds of thousands of people with appearance-related concerns in the United Kingdom and across the world.
+Led by Professor Nichola Rumsey, UWE Bristol’s Centre for Appearance Research (CAR) is a multidisciplinary research centre that makes a difference to the lives of many with appearance-related concerns, nationally and internationally.

 It is essential that the psychological and social effects of appearance concerns are studied in order to assess what can be done to help those who are negatively affected, to manage everyday problems”.